openstack/ironic/doc/source/user/states.rst

    :align: left
    :alt: Ironic state transitions

-Please click the image above to view the diagram at it's full size, as the presence in the documentation results in it being scaled down.
+Please click the image above to view the diagram at its full size, as the presence in the documentation results in it being scaled down.